 What is Kneller Hall?

-Opening officially in September 2024, Kneller Hall is the new home for Radnor House senior school.
-It is an ambitious new co-ed school for 11-18-year-olds located in Twickenham in an historic, Grade II listed-building that was previously home to the Royal Military School of Music.
+Kneller Hall is the new home for Radnor House Senior School.
+It is an ambitious new co-ed school for 11-18-year-olds opening in the coming years, located in Twickenham in an historic, Grade II listed-building that was previously home to the Royal Military School of Music.

 Kneller Hall will combine tradition with innovation.
 The spacious location is the ideal setting for the impressive school that is opening within it, with state-of-the-art facilities and a forward-thinking, modern curriculum set within a grand building originally built by Sir Godfrey Kneller in the early 18th century.
 The Duke of Cambridge opened a music school on the site in 1857 and Kneller’s music heritage will be recognised and preserved, with music and the arts a key feature of the curriculum.